Digital, electronic, shared — they're all the same thing.

 A digital family calendar (or electronic family calendar, or family calendar display, or shared family calendar) is an app or device that keeps the whole household in one color-coded view — calendar, meals, chores, shopping lists — visible to everyone, updatable from anywhere.

 The category splits two ways.
 Hardware-led options (Skylight, Hearth) sell a touchscreen for $299–$699 and charge a yearly subscription on top.
 App-ledoptions (HomeHQ, Cozi, Mango Display) run on devices you already own and charge less.
-This guide walks through six options and helps you pick.
+This guide walks through the main options and helps you pick.
 If you already know you want software rather than a screen, see our best family calendar app guide instead.

 HomeHQ